hopv/nola/README.md

-# Nola: Later-Free Ghost State for Verifying Termination
+# Nola: Later-Free Ghost State for Verifying Termination in Iris

 Nola is a framework for _later-free higher-order ghost state_, enabling termination verification in the presence of advanced features.